christeena27/christeena27/README.md

 - 👋 Hi, I’m Christeena
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in Data Science

 <!---
 christeena27/christeena27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.